zhermin/ADCS-Web/README.md

 Hence, this webapp will not be maintained anymore.
 Although I don't think literally anyone would even read this or use this webapp, I would just like to mention that I have included some comments if I ever revisit this codebase for other purposes.

 Also, a Demo Mode is included if God knows who ever tries to play with this webapp.
-Overall, it has been fun.
+But overall, it has been fun.
 Every feature was thought up and implemented by me because I feel like they would be interesting functionalities in such a machine learning webapp.

 ---